Citizen Kane: Plot

 Thompson interviews Kane's estranged best friend, Jedediah Leland, in a retirement home.
 Leland says that Kane's marriage to Emily disintegrated over the years, despite their having a son, and he began an affair with amateur singer Susan Alexander while running for Governor of New York as a "fighting liberal".
-His political opponent, corrupt boss Jim W. Gettys, discovered the affair and forced Susan to write to Emily about it; and the public scandal ended Kane's political career.

-Kane married Susan and forced her into a humiliating career as an opera singer (for which she had neither talent nor ambition).
-Kane then built a large opera house in Chicago for Susan to perform in.
-After Leland began to write a negative review of Susan's disastrous opera debut, Kane fired him but finished the negative review and printed it.
+His opponent, Jim W. Gettys, discovered the affair, revealing it to Emily and the press, the public scandal ending Kane's political career.
+Kane married Susan and forced her into becoming an opera singer, which she had neither talent nor ambition for, and built a large opera house in Chicago for her to perform in.
+Kane fired Leland from the Inquirer after he wrote a bad review of Susan's disastrous opera debut, finishing and printing the negative review himself.
 Susan protested that she never wanted the opera career anyway, but Kane forced her to continue the season.

-Susan consents to an interview with Thompson and describes the aftermath of her opera career.
-She attempted suicide, and Kane finally allowed her to abandon singing.
-After many unhappy years living at Xanadu with Kane, the two had an argument that culminated in Kane slapping Susan.
-Susan decided to leave Kane.
+Susan consents to an interview with Thompson and describes the aftermath of her opera career, which Kane allowed her to end after she attempted suicide.
+After many unhappy years at Xanadu, Kane and Susan's relationship turns bitter and violent, prompting Susan to leave.
 Kane's butler Raymond recounts that, after Susan moved out of Xanadu, Kane began violently destroying the contents of her former bedroom.
 When Kane discovered a snow globe, he calmed down and tearfully said "Rosebud".
-Thompson concludes that he cannot solve the mystery and that the meaning of Kane's last word will remain unknown.

-At Xanadu, Kane's belongings are cataloged or discarded by the mansion's staff as Thompson leaves.
-They find a sled, the one on which eight-year-old Kane was playing on the day he was taken from his home in Colorado, and throw it into a furnace with other items.
-Unknown to the staff, the sled's trade name, printed on top, becomes visible through the flames: "Rosebud".
-The sled's smoke rises from the chimney as the view pulls back to a sign on Xanadu's outer fence which also began the film: "No Trespassing".
+Having exhausted every lead, Thompson concludes that he cannot solve the mystery and that the meaning of Kane's last word will remain unknown.
+Kane's possessions at Xanadu are catalogued or discarded by the mansion's staff, who find the sled the eight-year-old Kane was playing on the day he was taken from his home in Colorado, and throw it into a furnace with other items.
+Unbeknownst to anyone, the sled's trade name is "Rosebud".